We’ve all been there. Fear of the unknown. Fear of looking silly. Fear of not being good enough. Fear of not knowing anyone.

 You can look online for bike groups in your area.
 Check with your local bike shop or your senior or recreation center.

-Here are some general bike safety tips for riding on public trails.
+Here are some general bike safety tips for biking or hiking on public trails.

 Have you ever tried a group ride or event?
 How was it?
 If you haven’t tried a group event, what’s keeping you back?
 Please share your group experiences biking or hiking and tell us what you like the most about your group.